Why Safe Sleep Matters

 - There should be no loose bedding, soft objects, toys, or bumpers in the crib.
 (This includes mesh bumpers and even things marketed as “breathable.”)

 - Avoid the use of commercial devices that are inconsistent with safe sleep recommendations such as swings, positioners, loungers, or crib wedges.

-- Keep the nursery temperature between 68-72° Fahrenheit to allow for temperature regulation
+- Keep the nursery temperature between 68-72° Fahrenheit to allow for temperature regulation.

 - Do not allow smoke around your baby.
-This is a major risk factor for Sudden Infant Death Syndrome (SIDS)
+This is a major risk factor for Sudden Infant Death Syndrome (SIDS.)

 As you can see, safe sleep guidelines explicitly warn against the use of “sleepers” like formerly recalled Rock ‘n Plays and things like swings, DockATots, or other apparatuses often seen on many a baby registry.
-Though things like after-market crib accessories are sold, they are not recommended.
+Though after-market crib accessories are sold, they are not recommended.
 But why?
 (Short answer is that sleep sells…but at the expense of safety?!
 That’s a blog post for another day…)